YvesLangstonMays/MAPD/ReadMe.md

 THe datasat captures dynamic phopsphorylation responses across the EGF network, revealing patterns of:

-- Early, transient activation that may represent receptor autophosphorylation (constitutively active?)
+- Early, transient activation that may represent receptor autophosphorylation
 - Delayed signaling responses
 - Sustained or feedback-modulated phospho events